paufiol/paufiol/README.md

 - 👀 I’m interested in C++, OpenGL, Graphics Programming, Scpriting and all things videogames
 - 🌱 I’m currently learning Game Development at CITM (Barcelona)
 - 💞️ I’m looking to collaborate on Game Jams
-- 📫 How to reach me @paudrwawsbad or pau.fiol.lorente@gmail.com
+- 📫 How to reach me @paufiol or pau.fiol.lorente@gmail.com

 <!---
 paufiol/paufiol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.